Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

-The difference between Theorems 4.1 and 4.2 is that $\sigma\tau\|L\|^2=1$ is allowed in the latter.
-This is a significant improvement: in practice, one can set $\sigma=1/(\tau\|L\|^2)$ in the algorithms and have only one parameter left, namely $\tau$, to tune.
+The difference between \cref{thm41} and \cref{thm42} is that $\sigma\tau\|L\|^2=1$ is allowed in the latter.
+This is a significant improvement: in practice, one can set $\sigma=1/(\tau\|L\|^2)$ in the algorithms and have only one parameter remaining, namely $\tau$, to tune.

+\br{In \cref{figu1}, we illustrate how overrelaxation can accelerate the Chambolle--Pock algorithm.
+We consider the problem of image inpainting, which consists in estimating missing pixel values of an image.
+We formulate inpainting as an optimization problem of the form \eqref{eq22}; that is, we aim at minimizing $\Psi = \dg{f} + \g\circ L$, where $\dg{f}$ is the indicator function of the affine subspace of images having the prescribed pixel values, and $\g\circ L$ is the ``isotropic'' total variation~\cite{rud92,cha16,con17}.
+So, we use the Chambolle--Pock algorithm to solve the problem; a solution $x^\star$ (which seems to be unique and is estimated by $x^{(i)}$ with $i=10^6$) is shown in \cref{figu1}~(c).
+We can see from the plots of $\|x^{(i)}-x^\star\|^2$ and $\Psi(x^{(i)})-\Psi(x^\star)=\g(Lx^{(i)})-\g(Lx^\star)$ (since $\ff(x^{(i)})=0$ for every $i$) that the best value of $\tau$ depends on the desired accuracy or number of iterations: $\tau=0.01$ is better after $10^3$ iterations, whereas a smaller value is better after $10^4$ iterations.
+In any case, $\rho^{(i)}=1.9$ significantly speeds up the convergence, in comparison with $\rho^{(i)}=1$.}